On the Preference Relations with Negatively Transitive Asymmetric Part. I: Abstract

 \section{Abstract}

-Given a loset $I$, every surjective map $\pi\colon A\to I$ endows the set $A$ with a structure of preordered set by ``replacing" the elements $\iota\in I$ with their inverse images $\pi^{-1}(\iota)$ considered as ``bubbles" (sets endowed with an equivalence relation), lifting the structure of loset on $A$, and ``agglutinating" this structure with the bubbles.
-Every bubbling $A$ of a structure of loset $I$ is a structure of preordered set $A$ (not necessarily complete) whose preorder has negatively transitive asymmetric part and every such structure on a given set $A$ can be obtained by bubbling up of certain structure of a loset $I$, intrinsically encoded in $A$.
-In other words, the difference between linearity and negative transitivity is constituted of bubbles.
-As a consequence of this characterization, under certain natural topological conditions on the preordered set $A$ furnished with its interval topology, the existence of a continuous generalized utility function on $A$ is proved.
+Given a linearly ordered set $I$, every surjective map $p\colon A\to I$ endows the set $A$ with a structure of set of preferences by ``replacing" the elements $\iota\in I$ with their inverse images $p^{-1}(\iota)$ considered as ``balloons" (sets endowed with an equivalence relation), lifting the linear order on $A$, and ``agglutinating" this structure with the balloons.
+Every ballooning $A$ of a structure of linearly ordered set $I$ is a set of preferences $A$ whose preference relation (not necessarily complete) is negatively transitive and every such structure on a given set $A$ can be obtained by ballooning of certain structure of a linearly ordered set $I$, intrinsically encoded in $A$.
+In other words, the difference between linearity and negative transitivity is constituted of balloons.
+As a consequence of this characterization, under certain natural topological conditions on the set of preferences $A$ furnished with its interval topology, the existence of a continuous generalized utility function on $A$ is proved.